Panaji and Anjuna: the Indian adventures continue

 Be careful out there, kids!

-The next day I’ve got some little yellow pills to pop, and we’re on a (much delayed) SpiceJet flight to Panaji, the capital of Goa.
+The next day I’ve got some little yellow pills to pop, and my stomach is feeling fine as we board (much-delayed) SpiceJet flight to Panaji, the capital of Goa.

 Goa, it turns out, is a whole new adventure.

 We spend the first couple of nights in a place called Dona Paula, a bit outside Panaji.

 It’s got a small-town vibe.
 Little two-storey houses.
 Red clay roads.
 Banana trees in the yards.